-This is an interview between Georgie Kovacs, founder and CEO of Fempower Health and Corey Hazama, PT, DPT, OCS, CFMT, PRPC, WCS from Beyond Basics.
+This is an interview between Georgie Kovacs, founder and CEO of Fempower Health (Formerly Fertility4Me) and Corey Hazama, PT, DPT, OCS, CFMT, PRPC, WCS from Beyond Basics.
 Corey is a member of the American Physical Therapy Association (APTA) and Women’s Health Section, Interstitial Cystitis Association, and International Pelvic Pain Society (IPPS), serving as co-chair for the medical research committee.
 Corey is a pelvic floor therapist and founder of Beyond Basics, which is a physical therapy practice in New York City.

 Georgie: tell us about yourself and why you started Beyond Basics.